-It is now tempting to think that the IPCC 'chose' for the ECS of climate models and discarded the observational estimates.
+It is now tempting to think that the IPCC 'chose' the ECS from climate models and discarded the observational estimates.
 But this is not the case.
-In fact, the IPCC made it clear that climate models (i.e. GCM's) are not considered as a line of evidence in AR6 (our bold):
+In fact, the IPCC made it clear that climate models (i.e. GCM's) were not used to directly compute ECS.
+From AR6 (our bold):

 All four lines of evidence rely, to some extent, on climate models, and interpreting the evidence often benefits from model diversity and spread in modelled climate sensitivity.
 Furthermore, high-sensitivity models can provide important insights into futures that have a low likelihood of occurring but that could result in large impacts.
-But, unlike in previous assessments, climate models are not considered a line of evidence in their own right in the IPCC Sixth Assessment Report. [page 1024].
+But, unlike in previous assessments, climate models are not considered a line of evidence in their own right in the IPCC Sixth Assessment Report. [page 1024]